gracz21/f-n-f-cinema/README.md

 - Start using `yard` gem to improve documentation of more complicated services.

 - Wrap any single operation (e.g. create, update) into a service and combine such single steps into transactions with the usage of `dry-monads` gem.

+- Add some seeds for the development.

+- Dockerize the environment.

+- Work on the `puma` server config (e.g. number of workers, threads, etc.).